-71. Penalties Available
+67. Penalties Available

-- (1) Where a candidate, side manager or volunteer has contravened a bylaw, rule, or regulation, regardless of the cause or the intent of the parties involved, and that contravention has provided an unfair advantage to a candidate, the C.R.O. shall assign a penalty that - a. fully counter-balances any advantage gained; and - b. where the contravention was intentional, penalizes the candidate or campaign manger who was or whose volunteer was guilty of the contravention. - (2) Penalties available to the C.R.O. shall include - a. a fine, to be counted against the candidate's campaign expenses; - b. the confiscation or destruction of campaign materials; - c. limits, restrictions, and prohibitions on any type of campaign activities for any period of time up to the commencement of voting; and - d. disqualification of the candidate or side manager. - (3) The C.R.O. shall draft a schedule of fines and penalties as an appendix to the rules and regulations concerning this bylaw.
+- (1) Where a candidate, campaign manager or volunteer has contravened a bylaw, rule, or regulation, regardless of the cause or the intent of the parties involved, and that contravention has provided an unfair advantage to a candidate, the C.R.O. shall assign a penalty that - a. fully counter-balances any advantage gained; and - b. where the contravention was intentional, penalizes the candidate or campaign manger who was or whose volunteer was guilty of the contravention.

+- (2) Penalties available to the C.R.O. shall include - a. a fine, to be counted against the candidate's campaign expenses; - b. the confiscation or destruction of campaign materials; - c. limits, restrictions, and prohibitions on any type of campaign activities for any period of time up to the commencement of voting; and - d. disqualification of the candidate or campaign manager.

-72. Disqualification
+68. Disqualification

-- (1) A candidate or slate shall be disqualified where he/she/it is guilty of a contravention that - a. cannot be counter-balanced by a lesser penalty; - b. is malicious or substantially prejudicial to another candidate or slate; or - c. involves tampering with ballots, voting procedures, or counting procedures. - (2) Where a slate is disqualified, all candidates running as a part of that slate shall also be disqualified. - (4) Where the advantage gained by the "yes" side of a referendum or plebiscite due to a contravention cannot be fully counterbalanced by the penalties available to the C.R.O. as set out in Section 71, the C.R.O. shall cancel the referendum or plebiscite. - (5) Where the advantage gained by the "no" side of a referendum of plebiscite due to a contravention cannot be fully counterbalanced by the penalties available to the C.R.O. as set out in Section 71, the C.R.O. shall counterbalance the advantage to the maximum extent possible, and may recommend to the D.I.E.
-Board that further disciplinary action be taken against the members guilty of the contravention under the Judiciary of the Students' Union Bylaw.

-- (6) Where a side's side manager is disqualified, that side shall select a new side manager. - (7) The C.R.O. shall be empowered to investigate and rule upon every contravention of this bylaw or any other bylaw, rule, or regulation related to the election, plebiscite or referenda.
+- (1) A candidate or slate shall be disqualified where he/she/it is guilty of a contravention that - a. cannot be counter-balanced by a lesser penalty; - b. is malicious or substantially prejudicial to another candidate or slate; or - c. involves tampering with ballots, voting procedures, or counting procedures. - (2) Where a slate is disqualified, all candidates running as a part of that slate shall also be disqualified. - (3) Where the advantage gained by the "yes" side of a referendum or plebiscite due to a contravention cannot be fully counterbalanced by the penalties available to the C.R.O. as set out in Section 67, the C.R.O. shall cancel the referendum or plebiscite. - (4) Where the advantage gained by the "no" side of a referendum of plebiscite due to a contravention cannot be fully counterbalanced by the penalties available to the C.R.O. as set out in Section 67, the C.R.O. shall counterbalance the advantage to the maximum extent possible, and may recommend to the D.I.E.
+Board that further disciplinary action be taken against the members guilty of the contravention under the Judiciary of the Students' Union Bylaw. - (5) Where a side's campaign manager is disqualified, that side shall select a new campaign manager. - (6) The C.R.O. shall be empowered to investigate and rule upon every contravention of this bylaw or any other bylaw, rule, or regulation related to the election, plebiscite or referenda.

-73. D.I.E.
+69. D.I.E.
 Board

-- (1) Where a member is guilty of a serious contravention, the C.R.O. may recommend to the D.I.E.
-Board that further penalties be brought under the Students' Union Judiciary Bylaw. - (2) Any member shall be entitled to appeal a ruling of the C.R.O. to the D.I.E.
+(1) Where a member is guilty of a serious contravention, the C.R.O. may recommend to the D.I.E.
+Board that further penalties be brought under the Students' Union Judiciary Bylaw.

+- (2) Any member shall be entitled to appeal a ruling of the C.R.O. to the D.I.E.
 Board. - (3) All appeals of the C.R.O.'s rulings, with the exception of those arising out of voting and Election results, shall be heard and ruled upon by the D.I.E.
 Board prior to the commencement of voting. - (4) No appeal shall be considered by the D.I.E.
 Board unless it is received within twelve (12) working hours of the C.R.O.'s ruling being posted. - (5) Where a complete appeal is received, the D.I.E.
 Board shall convene a hearing within twelve (12) working hours of the appeal being submitted. - (6) The D.I.E.
-Board shall, at the meetings set out in Section 73, either - a. rule on all appeals; or - b. order a delay to the Election, Referenda or Plebiscite. - (7) No appeal shall exist from a ruling of the D.I.E.
+Board shall, at the meetings set out in Section 69, either - a. rule on all appeals; or - b. order a delay to the Election, Referenda or Plebiscite. - (7) No appeal shall exist from a ruling of the D.I.E.
 Board on an appeal of a ruling by the C.R.O.